schnerring/schnerring.github.io/content/posts/opnsense-baseline-guide/index.md

 | Time server hostname | `0.ch.pool.ntp.org 1.ch.pool.ntp.org 2.ch.pool.ntp.org 3.ch.pool.ntp.org` |
 | Timezone             | `Europe/Zurich`                                                           |

-Choose the NTP servers which are geographically closest to your location.
+Choose the NTP servers that are geographically closest to your location.
 I'm based in Switzerland which is why I chose the [servers from the `ch.pool.ntp.org` pool](https://www.pool.ntp.org/zone/ch).

-Click `Next`.

 ### Wizard: Configure WAN / LAN Interfaces

 By default, the WAN interface obtains an IP address via DHCP.
 Additionally, DHCP is configured for the LAN interface.
-This should work for most people, so just keep the defaults and click `Next`.
+This should work for most people, so just keep the defaults.

 ### Wizard: Set Root Password

-Make sure to choose a strong root password and click `Next`.
-Click `Reload` to apply all the changes.
+Choose a strong root password and complete the wizard.

 ## General Settings

-Most of the general settings that follow are already set by default but worth double-checking.
+Most of the following, general settings are configured properly by default, but worth double-checking.

 ### DNS Server Settings